zurichat/zc_plugin_channels/README.md

 4. Add a Remote to Upstream to your Repo:
    - In your terminal, type:
-     `git remote add upstream https://github.com/Valenteeena/zc_plugin_channels`
+     `git remote add upstream https://github.com/zurichat/zc_plugin_channels`
-5. Pull from upstream to download all changes in the project using `git pull upstream develop`
+5. Pull from upstream to download all changes in the project using `git pull upstream dev`

+6. To check out upstream changes, run: `git checkout --track upstream/dev`.
+This will create a `dev` branch on your local machine to track the `upstream` `dev` branch.

 ### **_Finish whatever assigned Task / Issue_**